Luka Doncic reaches 6,000 career points

-Luka Doncic continues to break records.
+Luka Doncic continues to climb record books.
 The Dallas Mavericks’ star player reached another career milestone Saturday night.
 He surpassed 6,000 points.

 Not only did Doncic move into another scoring tier, he did so in record time.
-He only needed 234 to do it, setting an NBA record for fewest games to reach the mark.
+He only needed 234 games to do it.

 “That’s great,” Doncic said with a smile when asked about reaching the 6,000 points.
 “Hopefully for more.”